DomantasJokubaitis/DomantasJokubaitis/README.md

-- 👋 Hi, I’m @DomantasJokubaitis
+- Hi, I’m @DomantasJokubaitis
-- 👀 I’m interested in becoming a software engineer or work in a similar field one day, I would like to get in the Software Engineering program in Vilnius University (Update: got in!)
-- 🌱 I’m currently learning Python and Fedora Linux.
-- 📫 How to reach me: domas.jokubaitis@gmail.com
+- I’m interested in becoming a linux system administrator

 <!---
 DomantasJokubaitis/DomantasJokubaitis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.